brianzinn/create-react-app-babylonjs/README.md

 }
 ```
 ## TODO:
-1. Add full example for code only as well as a code/declarative combination and new createCamera() usage example.
+1. Add example with new createCamera() usage example.
-2. Add Gizmo example with redo/undo - synced with React + BabylonJS.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 You can find out about bootstrapping and ejecting on that site.
 This project has not been ejected.